 In December 2006, we opened a Commercial Real Estate Loan Office in Reno, Nevada.
 In June 2007, we expanded into the Redding market and established a branch office.
 Also in 2007, Plumas Bank opened a Small Business Lending Office in Auburn and achieved nationwide Preferred Lender Program (“PLP”) status with the U.S. Small Business Administration (SBA).
 During 2014, the Bank initiated a number of strategic actions which positioned the Company for additional opportunity, including the opening of a commercial and agricultural loan production office in Chico, California.
 In February 2015, we filed an application with the Federal Deposit Insurance Corporation (FDIC) to establish a full-service branch in Reno, Nevada so that we can expand our offerings in the Northern Nevada region.
 We opened our full-service branch in Reno, Nevada on our 35th Anniversary, December 15, 2015.
 In April 2016 we expanded north of California and opened a commercial and agricultural loan production office in Klamath Falls, Oregon.
-In April 2018 we continued our expansion and opened a commercial and agricultural loan production office in Tehama County, to serve Red Bluff, and the surrounding northern California region; and in June of the same year we expanded our commercial and ag lending services to cover Carson City, Nevada and the surrounding Sierra Region.
+In June 2018 we expanded our commercial and ag lending services to cover Carson City, Nevada and the surrounding Sierra Region.
 In October 2018 Plumas Bank acquired the Carson City, Nevada branch of Mutual of Omaha Bank which enabled us to better serve our Nevada client base and ultimately create long-term value for our shareholders.
-We are proud to share that

 Where We Are Today